Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 Great For: action fans, small-town gun shop owners, travellers

 Not So Great For: fans of the sequels, the squeamish

 What else should I watch?

-The other films in the series - Rambo: First Blood Part II (2), Rambo III (3) and the more recent Rambo (4) - are all pretty much the same in that Rambo goes back into commando-mode to take out some clichéd baddies (Soviets usually) with a staggering array of fire-power, well-timed explosions and usually yelling at the top of his voice.
+The other films in the series - Rambo: First Blood Part II, Rambo III and 2008's Rambo - are all pretty much the same in that Rambo goes back into commando-mode to take out some clichéd baddies (Soviets usually) with a staggering array of fire-power, well-timed explosions and usually yelling at the top of his voice.
 Rambo, the 2008 revisit to the character, only differs from the other two sequels by having ridiculous amounts of CG gore splashing about the place and the fact that Stallone's face now looks permanently stuck in a wind tunnel.
 In short, they're not much cop.